-He was the lead reconstructive breast surgeon at UNC-Chapel Hill from 1996-2000, and Duke from 2000-2017.
-During this time, he worked closely with other oncological professionals on interdisciplinary teams at the UNC Lineberger Comprehensive Cancer Center and the Duke Cancer Center.
-Dr. Zenn has an abundance of experience in every established breast reconstruction technique.
-In fact, he was the first plastic surgeon to perform DIEP Flap reconstructions in North Carolina nearly two decades ago.
+Dr. Zenn served as the lead reconstructive breast surgeon at UNC-Chapel Hill from 1996 to 2000 and at Duke University from 2000 to 2017.
+During this time, he collaborated extensively with interdisciplinary teams at the UNC Lineberger Comprehensive Cancer Center and the Duke Cancer Center.
+With expertise in all established breast reconstruction techniques, Dr. Zenn has been a pioneer in the field.
+Notably, he was the first plastic surgeon in North Carolina to perform DIEP Flap reconstructions nearly two decades ago, setting a benchmark for advanced reconstructive care.

 intro media